d-markey/squadron/README.md

 ## <a name="features"></a>Features

-`Worker` class: a base worker class managing a platform thread (Isolate or Web Worker) and the communication between clients and  workers.
+`Worker`: a base worker class managing a platform thread (Isolate or Web Worker) and the communication between clients and  workers.

-`WorkerPool<W>` class: a worker pool for `W` workers.
+`WorkerPool<W>`: a worker pool for `W` workers.
 The number of workers is configurable as well as the degree of concurrent workloads distributed to workers in the pool.
-Tasks posted to the worker pool may be cancelled.
+Tasks posted to the worker pool can be cancelled.

 ## <a name="demo"></a>Flutter Demo